-The database also allows us to assess Kumar's claim that there is "a big divergence" between the weights of the Goddess on Throne coins and the Goddess on Lotus coins, we find that there is not a statistically significant difference in weight.
+The database also allows us to assess Kumar's claim that there is 'a big divergence' between the weights of the Goddess on Throne coins and the Goddess on Lotus coins.
+If we compare the weights of these two types, we find that there is indeed a small, statistically significant difference in weight.
 Figure 6 is a scatter diagram showing the weights of the 49 Goddess on Throne coins of the Archer type versus the 291 Goddess on Lotus coins of Candragupta II in the database.
 Visually, we see from the scatter diagram that there does not appear to be a substantial difference in the weights.
-To get a more precise idea of the comparison, Figure 7 shows the results of a t-test on the difference between the average weights for the two groups.
-We see that the Goddess on Throne coins have a slightly lower average weight (7.74 vs 7.79 gm), but the difference in weights is not statistically significant at the 5% confidence level.
+To gain a more precise idea of the comparison, Figure 7 shows the results of a t-test on the difference between the average weights for the two groups.
+We see that the Goddess on Throne coins have a slightly lower average weight (7.74 vs. 7.79 g), and the difference in weights is indeed statistically significant at the 5% confidence level, although the difference is small and the significance is marginal.
+One could hardly call the difference of 0.05g a 'big divergence' in the weights.
 The slightly lower weight could be explained by the fact that the Goddess on Throne coins were issued earlier in Candragupta II's reign, a point to which I will return.
-We cannot reject the hypothesis that the average weights of the two groups are the same.
-Certainly, there is no "big divergence" in the weights, as asserted by Kumar.

-&lt;sup>24 Bahadur Chand Chhabra: Catalogue of the Gupta Gold Coins of the Bayana Hoard in the National Museum, New Delhi: National Museum, 1986.
+&lt;sup>27 Bahadur Chand Chhabra, Catalogue of the Gupta Gold Coins of the Bayana Hoard in the National Museum (New Delhi, 1986).

-&lt;sup>25 The coins constituting the Goddess on Lotus group exclude the Sun variety coins and the coins that are the subject of this paper, since I will show that these belong to Candragupta III.
-Even if these coins were issues of Candragupta II, they would surely be much later issues and therefore it would be inappropriate anyway to compare their weights to the Goddess on Throne coins, which were surely very early issues.
+&lt;sup>28 The coins constituting the Goddess on Lotus group exclude the Sun variety coins and the coins that are the subject of this paper, since I will show that these belong to Candragupta III.
+Even if these coins were issues of Candragupta II, they would be much later issues and therefore it would be inappropriate anyway to compare their weights to the Goddess on Throne coins, which were very early issues.

-&lt;sup>26 Since the alternative hypothesis here is that the Goddess on Throne coins are lighter, the appropriate test is the one-tail test.
+&lt;sup>29 Since the alternative hypothesis here is that the Goddess on Throne coins are lighter, the appropriate test is the one-tail test.
+The P-value is 4.3%, just below the 5% threshold for significance.

-Figure 6: Weights of Goddess on Throne vs. Goddess on Lotus varieties
+Fig. 6.
+Weights of Goddess on Throne vs. Goddess on Lotus varieties

 Throne Lotus

 Mean 7.739306 7.789017

 Variance 0.025112 0.036778

 Observations 49 291

 Pooled Variance 0.035121

-Hypothesized Mean

-Difference 0
+Hypothesized Mean Difference 0

 df 338

 t Stat -1.71781

 P(T<=t) one-tail 0.043374

 t Critical one-tail 1.649374

-$P(T \le t)$ two-tail 0.086747
+P(T<=t) two-tail 0.086747

 t Critical two-tail 1.967007

-Figure 7: Results of a t-test on the mean weights of Goddess on Throne vs Goddess on Lotus coins
+Fig. 7.
+Results of a t-test on the mean weights of Goddess on Throne vs. Goddess on Lotus coins